 i.
 If the respondent accepts responsibility for all alleged violations, the COD Chair may convene a sanctioning panel, which may assign any sanctions available.

 ii.
-A sanctioning panel consists of four members: a student, a Dean or Vice Chancellor's Representative, a faculty member who can also be either the Chair or Associate Chair, and a fourth member of the COD.
+A sanctioning panel consists of four members: a student, a Vice Chancellor’s Representative, a faculty member who can also be the Chair, and a fourth member of the COD.

 < Back to VI: Filing a Complaint with the COD | Index | Forward to VIII: Responding to the Three Forms of Complaint >